There is a 50 item limit per customer.

 What about electronic access?

 The Library's catalog is available to anyone, listing our holdings for print and electronic books, journals, patents, and unclassified reports.
-Most databases and electronic journals listed on this web site are restricted by license agreements to use by LANL staff only.
+Most databases and electronic journals listed on this web site are restricted by license agreements to use by Laboratory staff only.
 Members of the public may use these resources from within the Library building only.

 What if I send you my questions?